-Enter Program Staff information on the Case Data Entry Screen.
+Step 2 Enter Program Staff information on the Case Data Entry Screen.

-Ensure that Parent Child + (206) is allocated correctly in your BSP.
+(206) is allocated correctly in your BSP.

 Next, verify that Parent Child + is registered in the FSDC and has a numerical value for projected to serve.

 Enter visits, group meetings, screenings (ASQs), well-child visits, LSPs, and healthcare screenings accordingly.